Howdy Doody: The Canadian Howdy Doody Show

 Another famous person that appeared on the Canadian Howdy was the famous singer and later Broadway star Robert Goulet.
 He played the character Trapper Pierre.

 The Canadian show had one other Princess, named Haida, who had the powers of a Medicine Man.
 The character was played by actress Caryl McBain.
 Other characters on the show included Jean Cavall as Papa La Touke and Drew Thompson as Mendel Mason.

 Some sources credit James Doohan (Scotty on the original Star Trek) as being the first host of the show, playing Ranger Bill for a short time at the beginning of the series.
 As the story goes, after the chief forest ranger called him away to fight a forest fire in November 1954, Timber Tom, played by Peter Mews, took his place.
 However, in his autobiography Doohan never credits himself in the role.
-And the show’s first public episode was November 15, so his time on the show was probably very short-lived.
+And the show's first public episode was November 15, so his time on the show was probably very short-lived.

 Another actress started out playing Princess Pan in 1954.
-That was Maxine Miller, who later went on to play Nurse Farmer in the first three seasons of Misterrogers, the previously mentioned Canadian precursor to Mister Rogers’ Neighborhood in the U.S. She has since appeared in over 120 movies and television shows.
+That was Maxine Miller, who later went on to play Nurse Farmer in the first three seasons of Misterrogers, the previously mentioned Canadian precursor to Mister Rogers' Neighborhood in the U.S. She has since appeared in over 120 movies and television shows.

-A young William Shatner (later to go on to fame as Star Trek’s Captain Kirk). would in 1954 be featured on the show as the character Ranger Bob.
+A young William Shatner (later to go on to fame as Star Trek's Captain Kirk). would in 1954 be featured on the show as the character Ranger Bob.

 One of the shows characters was named Mr. X. Not to be confused with the American Howdy Doody character with the same name, the Canadian Mr. X would teach history to the children watching.
-To do so, he would travel through space and time in what he called his “Whatsis Box”.
+To do so, he would travel through space and time in what he called his "Whatsis Box".

 The actors who voiced the different puppet characters on the Canadian Howdy Doody Show included Claude Rae (Howdy Doody, Phineas T. Bluster and Mr. X), Jacqueline White (Howdy Doody), Norma MacMillan (Heidi Doody), Donna Miller (Prunella Bluster and Heidi Doody), and Jack Mather (Dilly Dally, Percival Parrot, and other characters).
-And Larry Mann, who already had experience working with puppets with CBC’s Uncle Chichimus, was the voice of Flub-a-dub.
+And Larry Mann, who already had experience working with puppets with CBC's Uncle Chichimus, was the voice of Flub-a-dub.
 The puppeteers who worked the strings were Hal and Renée Marquette.

 In addition to the adventures of the citizens of Doodyville and the Peanut Gallery, the show also featured film presentation on nature or travel.
 The scripts were adapted by Cliff Braggins, who also wrote music for the show.
 Quentin Maclean provided organ music.
 The program was produced by Paddy Sampson.
 After nearly five years on the air, the CBC decided to cancel the show to develop children's programming of its own.
-The Canadian Howdy Doody’s last broadcast was on June 26, 1959.
+The Canadian Howdy Doody's last broadcast was on June 26, 1959.

 Cultural references

+Long after its cancellation, Howdy Doody has continued to be referenced (directly and indirectly) in various cultural media, particularly in the United States.